Gluten Free in Croatia 2025 – The Sightseeing Coeliac

 There is so much less information online for travelling in Europe gluten free once you leave Western Europe or large cities but they have been some of my favourite travel adventures and Croatia is definitely doable with some preplanning.
 I would highly recommend taking some gluten free bread, pasta if you’re cooking and some snacks.
 The largest supermarkets had these options but you need to be really organised to buy them when you see them, or plan naturally gluten free meals whilst self catering.
 I found go free cornflakes pretty much everywhere but if they aren’t for you then consider packing an alternative.
 I found limited bread options and rarely saw pasta compared to its availability at home.

 On road trips we tend to have cereal, yoghurts and fruit for breakfast and then make packed lunches/picnics for lunches.
 I usually choose to take the warburtons soft squares when travelling as they can be eaten without toasting them and tend to hold up pretty well in luggage!
 I also take a couple of packets of tuna jacket toppings for an emergency as they don’t need to be kept refrigerated or need lots of extras.
+I found in Croatia that many of the packs of salami and meats were labelled as gluten free too so making up sandwiches was pretty easy.

 We normally eat out in the cities with more gluten free options and self cater when in National Parks/Mountains etc. This worked well for us in Croatia and in every city I found a 100% gluten free or excellent gluten free restaurant or hotel to break up cooking for ourselves.